merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

 ## Mapping metagenomic reads to SAR11 genomes

-This section explains various steps to charaterize the occurrence of each SAR11 isolate genome in metagenomes.
+This section explains various steps to characterize the occurrence of each SAR11 isolate genome in metagenomes.

 ### Generating an anvi'o CONTIGS database